-Customize a Console with Custom Components in Salesforce Classic
+Custom Console Customization Components in Salesforce Classic

-Create components to customize, extend, or integrate the Salesforce console with other systems.
+Create components to customize, extend, or integrate the Salesforce Console with other systems.

 Components let you display many types of data in the footer, sidebars, highlights panels, and interaction logs of a console.
 You can create components to solve a variety of business problems and to display items, such as: